hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

       return.
    2. Otherwise, replace the candidate roster with the new candidate roster and clear out the old candidate roster data.
+2. Compute the share counts per node for the candidate roster.
-2. If the active roster does not have TSS key material, generate key material for a new ledger id.
+3. If the active roster does not have TSS key material and `keyActiveRoster` is not true, generate key material for a new ledger id.
    1. Set `createNewLedgerId` to true
    2. Create a random share for the node.
    3. Send a `TssMessageTransaction` to the network generated from the random share targeting the candidate roster.
-3. If the active roster has TSS key material,
+4. If the active roster has TSS key material,
    1. If the candidate roster has enough votes for adoption, add the roster hash to `votingClosed` and send the candidate roster to the platform for adoption.
    2. If the candidate roster has key material from this node and all of its shares, do nothing and return.